vllab-cau/vllab-cau.github.io/_pages/research.md

 <img src='/images/robot_cooking.PNG' width="280" align="left" style="margin-right:50px">

-   This project aims to develop an object-oriented framework to learn transferable knowledge and task hierarchy for task planning of a robot. <br>
+   This project aims to develop an object-oriented framework to learn transferable knowledge and task hierarchy for task planning of a robot. <br><br>

 -----